vfarcic/devops24/manuscript/06-jenkins-setup.md

 ...
 ```

-Just as with the EC2, that snippet was copied from the previous Jenkins instance and enveloped it with the `ìf`/`end` block.
+Just as with the EC2, that snippet was copied from the previous Jenkins instance.
+I enveloped it with the `ìf`/`end` block.
 All occurences of the Google project were replaced with `{{.Values.Master.GProject}}`.

 Unfortunatelly, changing the template that produces Jenkins' `config.xml` file is not enough, so I had to modify a few other entries in `config.tpl`.

 If we continue walking through the differences, the next one is `docker-build` entry of the ConfigMap.
 It contains the exact copy of the `docker-build` node we created when we configered a VM using Vagrant.
-Since all the credentials are external and the IP is fixed to `10.100.198.200`, we did not have to modify it in any form or way and a simple copy & paste did the trick.
+Since all the credentials are external and the IP is fixed to `10.100.198.200`, I did not have to modify it in any form or way.
+A simple copy & paste did the trick.
 However, we still need to figure out how to move the `docker-build` ConfigMap entry to `nodes/docker-build/config.xml` inside Jenkins home.
+The solution to that problem lies in `apply_config.sh` entry of the ConfigMap.

 We're almost done with the exploration of the changes, the only thing missing is the mechanism with which we'll transfer the files generated through the ConfigMap into the adequate folders inside Jenkins home.